Antiterrorism Officer (ATO) Level II GS109.16

 Length: 13 hours (all modules combined in the course registration)

 Target Audience: This course is designed for DoD civilian and military employees, and contractors with AT program manager responsibilities.
 Other Federal Government employees can take the course, but their agencies' policies about this subject matter may differ from material.

 - Clearance Requirements: There is no clearance requirement Students must be performing duties of an ATO.
 Students must be a DoD or other Federal Government (military, civilian, or contractor) employee and must have a .gov or .mil email address listed in their STEPP profile to be approved for this course.
 Employees of state and local government or private industry must be sponsored by a DoD or another federal government agency.

 - Attendance Requirements: N/A

 - ACE Credit Recommendation: (What's this?)
-3 upper level college credits
+3 lower level college credits

 - Professional Development Units per SPēD: 39